 Adventure Island Belize – Full Week

-Slickrock spares no effort to ensure that our tour is the best adventure sports trip in the entire Caribbean.
+Slickrock spares no effort to ensure that our tour is the best eco tour in Belize.
 In addition to the luxury of a secluded, private island, our gear is top-notch: we have surfboards, a fleet of 40+ sea kayaks, fishing and surf kayaks, paddleboards, and windsurfing gear for all ability levels.
-Our kitesurf school offers professional instruction and diving is also available just down the beach for certified divers and beginners.
+Our kitesurf school offers professional instruction and Belize dive packages are available just down the beach for both certified divers and beginners.
+We have the only Vela kitesurf school in Belize.

 No Experience Needed